MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 >[!IMPORTANT]
 > On June 30, 2024, The Microsoft Defender Threat Intelligence (Defender TI) standalone portal (https://ti.defender.microsoft.com) will be retired and will no longer be accessible.
 Customers can continue using Defender TI in the [Microsoft Defender portal](https://aka.ms/mdti-intel-explorer) or with [Microsoft Copilot for Security](security-copilot-and-defender-threat-intelligence.md).
 [Learn more](https://aka.ms/mdti-standaloneportal)

-Microsoft centralizes numerous data sets into Microsoft Defender Threat Intelligence (Defender TI), making it easier for Microsoft’s customers and community to conduct infrastructure analysis.
-Microsoft’s primary focus is to provide as much data as possible about internet infrastructure to support various security use cases.
+Microsoft centralizes numerous data sets into Microsoft Defender Threat Intelligence (Defender TI), making it easier for Microsoft's customers and community to conduct infrastructure analysis.
+Microsoft's primary focus is to provide as much data as possible about internet infrastructure to support various security use cases.

 Microsoft collects, analyzes, and indexes internet data to help you:
 - Detect and respond to threats